gk42m/SimpleATMController/README.md

 [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)

 When installing Visual Studio, you need the “Desktop development with C++” workload installed for building windows,
 including all of its default components.

+Don't worry.
+You can just do Next, Next, Next... from setup program.
+If you don't install “Desktop development with C++” workload, show install popup your first solution files is opened.
+then you can install.

 ***Note: Visual Studio is different than Visual Studio Code.***